Tombre/makerule/README.md

 ### Helper tests

 - **testWith(testName, [fn, regexp])** - Tests a value using a predicate function or regular expression.
-If you pass a function, that function will recieve the current value as the first arguement and must return true or false.
+If you pass a function, that function will receive the current value as the first arguement and must return true or false.
 If you pass a regular expression, the value will be tested against that regular expression.
 - **mapValue(fn)** - Changes the value being tested at that point in the chain where `fn` is a function the recieves the current value as the first arguemnt and returns another value.
 - **required()** - Tests that the value is not `undefined` or `Null`.
 If you do not add `required()` to the chain, values will pass through un-tested.